Cover letter formatting expectations have risen. Do you know how to write a cover letter in 2019?

 - Your name

 - Company name

 - The position you’re applying for

-Recruiters usually skim this entire section and focus on the body paragraph.
+Also, recruiters usually skim this entire section of the cover letter and focus on the body paragraph.
 It’s your job to draw them back up to the top because that area is the most important for you.